PlanQK/planqk-platform-docs/src/index.md

 ## Found a Bug?

-If you find n bug in our system, you can help us by [submitting an issue](https://github.com/PlanQK/platform/issues) to our public [GitHub Repository](https://github.com/PlanQK/platform).
+If you find a bug in our system, you can help us by [submitting an issue](https://github.com/PlanQK/platform/issues) to our public [GitHub Repository](https://github.com/PlanQK/platform).
 Please check whether there is already an open issue.
 If not, just click the "New issue" button and select "Bug report".

 ## Missing a Feature?